-Admission to the program requires separate applications to the Notre Dame Graduate School and the IUSM SB.
+Admission to the program requires separate applications to the Notre Dame Graduate School and the Indiana University School of Medicine.
 The Graduate School will accept MCAT scores in place of the GRE scores required of all applicants.
-The parallel applications are coordinated and tracked by the IUSM SB which serves as the central office for the combined degree program.
+The parallel applications are coordinated and tracked by the IUSM - SB which serves as the central office for the combined degree program.
 Representatives from Notre Dame and the I.U.
 School of Medicine monitor and oversee the program.